Centre for Grid Innovation housed at new Productivity and Innovation Centre

-NAIT researchers will help Alberta science and industry innovators develop and test low-carbon energy solutions with a new microgrid research facility, funded in part by a $2-million grant from the province.
+NAIT researchers will help Alberta science and industry innovators develop and test low-carbon energy solutions with a new microgrid research facility, bolstered by almost $4 million in funding from the federal and provincial governments.

-The Distributed Energy Management Initiative (DEMI), a partnership between NAIT, ATCO, Siemens and researchers at the University of Alberta, will provide a microgrid, or local energy grid, where energy companies can develop, test and validate their technologies under realistic field conditions before scaling up to use the larger, traditional power grid.
+The new centre is a partnership between NAIT, ATCO, Siemens and researchers at the University of Alberta.
+It will house a microgrid, or local energy grid, where energy companies can develop, test and validate their technologies under realistic field conditions before scaling up to use the larger, traditional power grid.

 Researchers partner with industry

-The microgrid lab, which will be housed in PIC, is a perfect fit for the new facility, says NAIT’s president and CEO, Glenn Feltham.
+The microgrid lab is a perfect fit for NAIT’s new innovation facility, said NAIT’s president and CEO, Dr. Glenn Feltham.

 “Globally competitive enterprises embrace business innovation, particularly related to productivity.
 They adopt new technologies, and through applied research and product innovation, they ensure that products have a market.
 This is the role for NAIT’s Productivity and Innovation Centre.”